leovxyz/userBackendAPI/README.md

    npm run dev
    ```

+## Documentation

+The documentation for how to test the UserBackendAPI endpoints is available in the [THUNDERCLIENT.MD](THUNDERCLIENT.MD) file.
+The Architecture of the API is available in the [ARCHITECTURE.MD](ARCHITECTURE.MD) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.